If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Deciding which solution to use for your business should be based on the following factors:

 - Shipping rates.
 This is pretty obvious, but you need to balance the costs of shipping against your sales price.
 If sending your product to retailers costs so much you lose money, you shouldn't do it.
+Volume discounts or MOQs (what does MOQ mean?) may also apply, so rates are different for B2B vs. B2C shippers.

 - Destinations available.
 Try to find a ship going to a destination port that is as close to your final destination as possible.
 Land shipping costs can add up quickly, so minimizing those can help keep total costs down and ensure maximum profit.
+This can be handled by using route optimization software particularly one with an integrated multi-stop route planner.

 That's the Bulk of Our Knowledge